-Mobile messages are becoming big business as scores of new and established mobile messaging apps add social networking features and compete to meet the growing demand for free mobile calling and SMS services.
+Mobile messaging apps are growing ever more popular as they add social networking features and compete to meet the growing demand for free mobile calling and SMS texting services.

 Line is a mobile messaging and voice calling app with social networking and gaming features that increasingly has been going global.
 It is owned by South Korea's Naver Corp. and ranks as the top messaging app in Japan, where Naver's Japanese division NHN Japan Corp. developed it in 2011.